 i. where there is little prospect of the rental arrears being made good and an eviction process is the most suitable solution, the Landlord fully cooperates with such process;

 j.
-The arrears have not arisen as a consequence of the Landlord’s deliberate act, omission or misrepresentation.:
+The arrears have not arisen as a consequence of the Landlord’s deliberate act, omission or misrepresentation:

 k.
 The Tenant remains a full-time enrolled student at the University of Aberdeen.